Dell Vostro 3888 10th-Gen. i7 Desktop PC w/ 512GB SSD for $659

 - 10th-generation Intel Core i7-10700 2.9GHz Comet Lake 8-core CPU

-That's $240 under our mention from three weeks ago and a $261 savings off list price.
+That's $60 under our mention from last week, $582 off list, and the lowest price we've seen.
 Buy Now at Dell Technologies

 - 10th-generation Intel Core i7-10700 2.9GHz Comet Lake 8-core CPU